cinemanjac/forecast-metrics-integration/sql/README.md

 ### Execution Notes

-BigQuery free tier does not allow "MERGE" operation without billing enabled.
+BigQuery free tier does not allow DML operations (eg. "MERGE") without billing enabled.

 To explore the project: